sbt/sbt-multi-jvm/README.md

 Releasing
 ---------
-Notes for releasing this sbt-multi-jvm.
-This plugin is hosted under the sbt organisation on bintray.
+This plugin is hosted under the `sbt-multi-jvm` organisation on bintray.
 When publishing you should use a bintray account which can write to this organisation, by providing the following credentials in `$HOME/.bintray/.credentials`

 ```
   realm = Bintray API Realm